mjfender/friends-with-benefits/README.md

 We believe there should be an easy way for people to tap into their existing networks and get the help they need.
 This strengthens communities and makes the sharing economy personal and hyper-local.

 Apps like TaskRabbit are great for finding an expert or professional, but many everyday tasks can be easily fulfilled by a friend or neighbor.
-FwB is designed specifically to connect users to the help they need or could give to others
+FwB is designed specifically to connect users to the help they need or could give to others.

 **Stack**